lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 #### PresenterOutput Examples

-Here are some examples the ViewController processing the output of the Presenter.
+Here are some examples of output coming from the Presenter and being processed by the ViewController in the role of PresenterOutput.

-##### Initialization of a Repetitive View
+##### Display of a Repetitive View

-For the Contact List example, there is only one ContactListPresenterOutput method to implement.
+For the contact List example, there is only one ContactListPresenterOutput method to implement.

 ```swift
 extension ContactListViewController: ContactListPresenterOutput  {